Mayannara/Mayannara/README.md

 # 👋 Hey there

  I'm Mayannara, but you can call me **Maya**
+ I'm a FullStack developer with over 7 years of experience in web application development, passionate about creating solutions and solving bugs.
+ I've had the opportunity to work with several languages ​​and work on projects from creation to optimization of legacy systems.
+ I adapt quickly to new technologies and challenges, always seeking to deliver quality results.

  > “This is the Unix philosophy: Write programs that do one thing and do it well.” — Doug McIlroy